Cortinarius traganus

-Cortinarius traganus, also known as the gassy webcap, is a basidiomycete mushroom of the genus Cortinarius.
-The mushrooms are characterized by their lilac color, the rusty-brown gills and spores, and rusty-brown flesh in the stem.
+Cortinarius traganus, also known as the gassy webcap, lilac conifer cortinarius, or lilac webcap, is a species of basidiomycete fungus in the genus Cortinarius.
+The mushroom is characterized by its lilac color, rusty-brown gills and spores, and rusty-brown flesh in the stem.
+It resembles a number of species, some of which are poisonous.

 Taxonomy

-The species was originally named Agaricus traganus by Elias Magnus Fries.
+The species was originally named Agaricus traganus by Elias Magnus Fries in 1818.
 It is commonly known as the "gassy webcap" the "lilac conifer Cortinarius", or the "pungent Cort".

+Fries' protologue (1818) was very brief, but it mentions the main characteristics of the species now considered to be C. traganus: fruity-smelling basidiomata, pileus pale lilac, stipe purplish-white and bulbous, flesh yellow.
+Fries also referred to an illustration by Schaefer (1774), which then became the lectotype of the species.
+But the illustration of C. traganus was mixed, with most of the figures fitting the concept of C. traganus, but with some illustrations indicating characteristics of other species.
+Therefore, Liimatainen and colleagues designated a collection by Lindström from September 13, 1988, from a dry, sandy pine forest in Myran, Sweden, as the epitype due to the ambiguity of the material.

 Some authorities consider the American variant to be a distinct species, Cortinarius pyriodorus, reserving the name C. traganus for the European version.